 The next day brings scenery that will make you believe you’ve stepped into Jurassic Park with its craggy canyons and harsh mountaintops, we ride immersed in this dramatic landscape on winding roads towards Santiago de Compostela the final point on the Camino de Santiago pilgrimage route.
 Here we can have a day off the bikes to explore the quaint granite streets and alleys or if you’re still raring to go in the saddle there is a ride out to Cap Finisterre, believed in Roman times to be the end of the known world.

 Spain & Portugal are just epic!
 From riding the Picos de Europa to the Duoro Valley and the Pilgrims route, there is something for everyone.
-Join Magellan to experience the best roads in both countries!
+With Magellan you'll experience the best roads in both countries!

 Power to the Picos

 On a route only known to the locals and us here at Magellan we ride across the border from Spain via the high hills of western Galicia and the Da Peneda-Geres National Park who’s rugged hills are home to deer, wolves and golden eagles towards Guimaraes, the ancient capital of Portugal.
 From there we cruise through the Duoro valley, one of the oldest wine growing regions in the world, but this world heritage site is not just a treat for the wine connoisseurs amongst you.
 With its beautiful scenery and quiet roads that wind alongside the Douro river it’s a bikers dream in every sense!